TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 access to a specific part of the system and can be integrated later with other units (groups).

 .. note::
-    Consider an Access Control List (ACL) group as a standalone, complete set of permissions tailored to a specific element(s), designed to fulfill its defined scope or purpose (editing/managing Articles or Products).
+    An Access Control List (ACL) group can be seen as a standalone, complete set of permissions tailored to a specific element(s), designed to fulfill its defined scope or purpose (editing/managing Articles or Products).